serg987/MiRouterTranslationProxy/readme.md

 * translation to any language by just adding translated strings (currently only English and Russian are implemented)
 * prevents tracking of user actions in WebUI (does not prevent from sending telemetry to Xiaomi)
-* small footprint - Docker image is less than 150 Mb, probably may run on Raspberry or other small computers as a separate service (not tested yet)
+* small footprint - Docker image is less than 150 Mb, may probably run on Raspberry or other small computers as a separate service (not tested yet)
 * ability to check the main language of browser and automatically provide proper translation; the user can change the language 'on the fly' by adding language code to URL

 Current status of project:

-* English translation >95% (hard to analyze, but most likely ~98%)
-* Russian translation >80%
+* Desktop version: English translation >95% (hard to analyze, but most likely ~98%); Russian translation >80%
+* Mobile version: English translation >80% (most likely >95%); Russian translation >25% (mobile has its own web app, and it is very glitchy and has limited functionality)
 * Most of the screens are checked, but still may be some HTML formatting and CSS issues as well as grammar, spelling, syntax and not proper translations
-* Tested on Xiaomi AC2100 router (firmware v.2.0.23) and Chrome v.97 , Firefox v.96, Edge v.97.
+* Tested on Xiaomi Redmi AC2100 router (firmware v.2.0.23) and Chrome v.97 , Firefox v.96, Edge v.97;
+Android Chrome and Firefox

 ## Warnings and disclaimer